yashgarg4/Browser_Automation_Tool/README.md

 ## Usage

 You can run each scraper individually from your terminal.
-Make sure your virtual environment is activated.
+Make sure the virtual environment is activated.

 ### Scraping from CrazyGames.com